kbsecret/kbsecret/README.md

-kbsecret
+KBSsecret
 ========

 [![Gem Version](https://badge.fury.io/rb/kbsecret.svg)](https://badge.fury.io/rb/kbsecret)

 *Note*: This is still a work in process.
 Use it with caution.

-kbsecret is a combined library/utility that provides a secret management interface for [KBFS](https://keybase.io/docs/kbfs) and [Keybase](https://keybase.io/).
+KBSecret is a combined library/utility that provides a secret management interface for [KBFS](https://keybase.io/docs/kbfs) and [Keybase](https://keybase.io/).